top of page

 ABOUT

-‘Agnes’ is a work across temporalities, histories and realities - it is a work of hauntings and spectres, a work created in the gaps of an archive of oral history, newspaper articles, accounts, data, and historical, cultural, embodied, scientific, and indigenous knowledges, which spirals through time and stories of gender, class, labour-risks, migration, a shipwreck, family, corporealities, extinction, and environments.
-It is a documentary, a forensic study, a channelling, a provocation, and a dream.
+The work traverses across temporalities, histories, places, and realities - it is an experience of hauntings and spectres, created in the gaps of an archive of oral history, newspaper articles, family accounts, factual data, and historical, cultural, embodied, scientific, and land-based knowledges, which spirals through time and stories of gender, class, labour-risks, migration, colonisation, a shipwreck, family, corporealities, extinction, and environments.
+It is a work of reckoning, repatriations, healing, and reverberations.

 BACKGROUND